Sustainability Series Webinars

 Presenter: Maja Johannessen, Government & Cities Program Associate, Ellen MacArthur Foundation

-Rebuilding Customer Trust with Stronger Sustainability Communication (recording coming soon)
+Rebuilding Customer Trust with Stronger Sustainability Communication (Recorded 3/30/2017)

 Customer and community trust in business, government, and other key institutions is in crisis around the world, according to the 2017 Edelman Trust Barometer.
 With the fall of trust, people now lack full belief that the overall system is working for them.
 In this climate, people’s societal and economic concerns, including globalization, the pace of innovation and eroding social values, turn into fears that degrade local communities.